raw-labs/squirro-sales/sales-one-pager-mxcp.md

 ## 1. The Gap We Fill

-**SquirroChat excels at documents.
+**Squirro Chat excels at documents.
 But what about live operational data?**

 Enterprise AI needs both:
 - ✓ Documents & knowledge (Squirro's strength)